 Hello, I’m Philippa Clarke, a mixed media artist living and creating on the beautiful North Norfolk coast.

-Surrounded by a wildlife-filled garden and accompanied by my dog Daisy, my studio is where nature, memory, and imagination come together.
-My work is inspired by the colours, patterns, and textures I find in the world around me—especially in natural landscapes, recycled materials, and the quiet poetry of everyday life.
+Surrounded by a wildlife-filled garden and accompanied by my chickens, rescue hedgehogs and our dog Daisy, my studio is where nature, memory, and imagination come together.
+My work is inspired by the colours, patterns, and textures I find in the world around me, especially in natural landscapes, recycled materials, and the details of everyday life.

 I work with hand-dyed fabrics, handmade papers, and found objects, combining freestyle machine embroidery with hand stitching to create textile collages and layered artworks.
-My pieces often explore themes of social history, particularly the role of women, as well as the contrast between wildlife and decaying industrial spaces.
-More recently, I’ve turned inward, creating personal work that touches on grief, dementia, and emotional healing.
+My pieces often explore themes of social history, particularly the role of women, as well as the juxtaposition between wildlife and decaying industrial spaces.
+More recently, I’ve created personal work that touches on grief, dementia, and emotional healing.

-Though I haven’t had formal training in art, I’ve always been a maker—from designing clothes as a child to crafting theatre costumes during my university years.
+I've always been passionate about art and crafts, starting from a very young age, making my own clothes and soft toys as a child to crafting theatre costumes at school and university.
 I love to experiment, research, and discover new ways of creating, focusing on the process rather than perfection.

 Before pursuing art full-time, I worked as an Occupational Therapist, supporting adults and children with emotional and mental health needs.
 It was in that role I truly saw the power of art to heal, communicate, and bring joy.

-Since retiring, I’ve embraced this next chapter with open arms—and full sketchbooks!
-My work is a reflection of the things I love: nature, people, stories, textures, and time.
+Since retiring, I’ve embraced this next chapter reflecting the things I love: nature, people, stories, textures, and history.